Eight Forest Lane

 • Boil the potatoes for about 15 minutes until soft.
 Drain all excess water from the potatoes and return to the saucepan.
 Add in the butter and a pinch of salt and pepper to taste.
 Add in the milk a little at a time and mash until the potatoes are smooth and creamy.

 • Assemble the pie by placing the cooked beef in a medium sized casserole dish and smooth out the top so that it is flat.
 Scoop on the mashed potatoes and then smooth down with the back of a spoon until all of the beef is covered.
-Score across the mashed potatoes with a fork and top with a sprinkle of parmesan cheese and some extra thyme leaves if desired.
+Score across the mashed potatoes with a fork.

 • Bake the pie for 30 minutes or until the top is golden brown and the gravy is bubbling out the sides.
 Let sit for 10 minutes before serving.